Ski jumping at the 2010 Winter Olympics – Normal hill individual: Qualifying

 The qualifying round for the men's normal hill individual event took place on 12 February with a trial qualification at 09:00 PST and a qualification round at 10:00 PST the same day.
 Sixty-one athletes participated in the qualification round, with ten pre-qualified, including all four athletes from Austria.
 The forty athletes with the highest scores advanced to the medal round on 13 February, joining the ten pre-qualified jumpers.

 Roberto Dellasega of Italy was disqualified, and therefore excluded from any opportunity to advance.
-Norway's Anders Jacobsen did not show, but because he was pre-qualified he advanced to the competition round anyway.
+Norway's Anders Jacobsen did not show, but because he was pre-qualifie,d he advanced to the competition round anyway.
 The top finisher in the qualifying round was Michael Uhrmann of Germany.
-His countryman Michael Neumayer had the second-longest jump but placed third to Czech jumper Jakub Janda because of Janda's higher judge's score.
+His countryman Michael Neumayer, had the second-longest jump but placed third to Czech jumper Jakub Janda because of Janda's higher judge's score.
 All four jumpers from the host country of Canada failed to qualify.

 Competition Rounds

 The final competition, consisting of two jumps, took place on 13 February.
 The top thirty jumpers after the first jump qualified for the second jump.
 The combined total points over the two jumps was used to determine the final ranking.
 A practice round took place at 08:30 PST, with the first and second rounds of the event taking place at 09:45 PST and 10:45 PST respectively.

 Simon Ammann of Switzerland landed the longest distance in the first jump, 105 meters.
 Following the first jump, Michael Uhrmann of Germany was the second-placed jumper, followed by Adam Małysz of Poland.
 Austrian jumper Thomas Morgenstern was just outside of the medal positions in fourth place, whereas his countryman Gregor Schlierenzauer, was 7.5 points behind and in seventh place.
-Harri Olli of Finland had a 97.5 meters jump with 116.0 points, and would have been eligible to jump in the final round, but was disqualified.
+Harri Olli of Finland had a 97.5 meters jump with 116.0 points, and would have been eligible to jump in the final roun, but was disqualified.

 In the second jump, Ammann again landed the longest jump, reaching a distance of 108 meters.
 After Ammann landed the jump, he immediately began pumping his arms in the air, confident that he had secured the gold medal.
 Uhrmann, second after the first round, was one of the few competitors who had a shorter jump in the final round, placing tenth in the final round and fifth overall.
 Among the jumpers who surpassed him was Adam Małysz, who again took third place in the final round and finished in second overall, winning the silver medal.
 The bronze was won by Gregor Schlierenzauer, whose significantly better performance in the final round netted him second place for the round and third overall.
 Schlierenzauer's second jump was a full five meters longer than his first, the single largest improvement between the two rounds by any competitor.
 Uhrmann's fifth-place finish was the top result by an athlete not pre-qualified for the competition round.